google/syzkaller/docs/syscall_descriptions.md

 Note: `make extract` extracts constants for all architectures which requires installed cross-compilers.
 If you get errors about missing compilers/libraries, try `sudo make install_prerequisites` or install equivalent package for your distro.
+Note: `sudo make install_prerequisites` will success even with some package failed to install, `sudo apt-get update && sudo apt-get upgrade` might be required to make this more efficient.

 If you want to fuzz the new subsystem that you described locally, you may find the `enable_syscalls` configuration parameter useful to specifically target